Skip to main content

 • Mount and connect the hardware according to the instructions in Setup.

-• Generate required certificates and keys (see Certificates).
+• Generate required certificates and keys according to the instructions in Certificates.

-• Access Local admin to configure device.
+• Access Local admin and configure basic device settings.
 This includes setting IP addresses for ports and importing certificates.

-• In the web browser, access the DD Manager interface and Configure the device with Service Channels and Features.
+• Access the DD Manager using the web browser and configure the DD Engine with Service Channels and Features.

-The setup procedure must be performed so that both sides of the DD Engine @ DD1000i device are properly configured.
+The setup procedure must be performed on both the Upstream and Downstream sections of the DD1000i.

 Loading...